 (4) If any allotment be made subject to the charge of any money payable to any other party interested, for equalising the partition, such charge shall take effect according to the terms and conditions in regard to time and mode of payment, and otherwise, which shall be expressed in such award or order, without the necessity of any further instrument being made or executed; and in case of land subject to the Transfer of Land Act 1893, the certificate of title shall be created and registered subject to such charge.

-[Section 19 amended by No. 67 of 1979 s.
+[Section 19 amended: No. 67 of 1979 s.
 44; No. 81 of 1996 s.
 153(1); No. 60 of 2006 s.
 120.]

 20. Personal representative may relinquish trust